alimranahmed/home-server/ad-blocker/pihole/Readme.md

 3. Disable Linux's default DNS resolver: `sudo systemctl disable systemd-resolved`
 4. Edit this file `sudo vim /etc/resolv.conf` to change `nameserver 127.0.0.53` to `nameserver 1.1.1.1` in the file
 5. Run the docker container `sudo docker-compose up -d`
-6. Visit: `http://<machines-ip-address>/admin` and you should see the Pi-Hole web interface
+6. Visit `http://<machines-ip-address>/admin` and you should see the Pi-Hole web interface
 7. Make sure you set the DNS in your router to the ip address(ipv4 and ipv6) of the machine where Pi-Hole is installed
 8. Now you should see all the block add in the PI-Hole web interface